huffpostdata/jobs/data-interactives-editor.md

 * Ability to set goals and define tasks, responsibilities and communicate the team’s vision and role to a broad audience.

+For more information, contact us at *careers+data@huffingtonpost.com*.
+To apply, send your resume and links to relevant work.